qmhc/vite-plugin-dts/README.md

    *
    * Can be specified a array to output to multiple directories *
-   * Defaults base on your vite config output options */ outputDir?: string | string[]
+   * By Default it base on 'build.outDir' option of your vite config */ outputDir?: string | string[]

   /**
    * Manually set the root path of the entry files
    *
-   * The output path of each file will be caculated base on it *
+   * The output path of each file will be calculated base on it *
-   * Defaults is the smallest public path for all files */ entryRoot?: string
+   * By Default it is the smallest public path for all files */ entryRoot?: string